 At the operational level the capacity for continual learning and the improvement of context understanding will likely result in more autonomous, flexible, and adaptable AI systems, which will be less prone to operative failures and more user-friendly.
-This will likely be counterbalanced by an increased risk of less transparent AI systems: since they will be more able to learn on the fly how to act, they will have evolving parameters and will eventually be more independent from top-down instructions and from external monitoring, reducing the space for human understanding and supervision.
+This will likely

+Table 3 Potential ethically relevant benefits and risks arising from improved continual learn- ing and context understanding by brain-inspired AI Benefits Risks Operational level More autonomous, flexible, adaptable AI systems Less transparent AI systems Instrumental level Increased number of contexts in which to use AI systems Less control on AI systems by the users Relational level People more prone to see AI systems as reliable tools Increased feeling of being insecure and/or less able than AI systems Socio-economic level Possibility to maximize the advantage of using AI in different contexts Risk of replacing human agents also in more cre- ative activities be counterbalanced by an increased risk of less transparent AI systems: since they will be more able to learn on the fly how to act, they will have evolving parameters and will eventually be more independent from top-down instructions and external monitoring, reducing the space for human understanding and supervision.
 This is an ethical issue because increased opacity of AI systems leads to an increased risk of unexpected operational failure with potential negative consequences, and fewer possibilities to prevent them.

-At the instrumental level, the potential uses of AI (i.e., the contexts in which it can be used) will eventually be increased, but there is the risk that the capacity for controlling it by the users will be reduced.
+At the instrumental level, the potential uses of AI (i.e., the contexts in which it can be used) will eventually be increased, but there is a risk that the capacity for controlling it by the users will be reduced.

 At the relational level, an enhanced ability of AI for continual learning and for interacting with its surroundings might promote on the one hand a general perception of AI as more reliable and robust because it would be more able to adapt to changing external conditions.
-On the other hand, some people might feel more insecure, because of an increasing perception of AI systems as autonomous agents, and a self-perception as less able than AI in an increasing number of activities.
+On the other hand, some people might feel more insecure, because of an increasing perception of AI systems as autonomous agents, and a self-perception as less capable than AI in an increasing number of activities.